 Loto is one of four varieties sent to me from Sylvia Davatz (Solstice Seed) in Vermont.
-Loto (Emilia-Romagna) is a upland variety from Italy.
+Loto is a quasi upland variety from the Emilia-Romagna region of Italy.
 It is classified as a “risotto type”, but can be used in many different styles and dishes, including wonderful soups.
 I found it to be the easiest to de-hull (higher percentage of hulls removed per pass using hand-crank de-huller).
 The flavor was excellent.

 Loto was the most lodge resistant of all the rice varieties I grew this season (I had zero lodging after a day with 4″ of rain).
 It stays fairly short and compact, reaching 3′ – 3 1/2′ in height.
 It was ready to harvest in 105 days from transplanting at the end of May.
 Loto also had very good foliage cover which helped to minimize weed competition after establishing a canopy.
 Loto is also an awnless variety which makes threshing much easier.
 It was very productive and yielded approx. 10 1/2 pounds per 100 square foot.